 Float by Daniel Miyares is a beautiful wordless book about a paper boat.

-All Hands on Deck! by Robert Neubecker is the story of the Cajun Navy, a group of small boats who band together to help rescue people stranded by hurricanes in Louisiana.
+All Hands on Deck! by Robert Neubecker is the story of the Cajun Navy, a group of small boats that band together to help rescue people stranded by hurricanes in Louisiana.

 Books About Bikes for Preschoolers